safar1212/traveler-hub/README.md

 ## Welcome! 👋

-> This website is built using React.
-It is about space travel along with some information regarding rockets using an API from SpaceX, that will be used to take travelers to space.
+> This website is built using Reactjs.
+It is about space travel along with some information regarding rockets using an API from SpaceX, that is used to take travelers to space.
 Moreover, you can add or choose a rocker for yourself, or also reserve a seat for space travel.

 ## Live Version ✔️